Skip to main content

 Mississippi

-Mississippi is one of the twelve states that use pure comparative negligence.
+Mississippi is one of the eleven states that use pure comparative negligence.
 This allows an injured party to receive damages even if they shared fault in their injuries and does not bar recovery no matter the percentage.
 The state uses the injured party’s percentage of fault to decrease the damages awarded in proportion to their fault.

 Applicable Law: M.C.A. § 11-7-15